Legal Advice for “Tax Exemption” — 109 results

 The Internal Revenue Code sub-section that applies is: 501(c)(4).
 It refers to Social Welfare Organizations.
 Generally, the... more

-Written by attorney Mark Campanella, over 1 year ago.
+Written by attorney Mark Campanella, almost 2 years ago.

 For those with significant enough estates, new guidance issued by the Internal Revenue Service relative to estate-tax law changes that Congress passed late in 2010 will come as welcome news.... more

-Written by attorney Daniel Friedson, about 1 year ago.
+Written by attorney Daniel Friedson, over 1 year ago.

 This checklist of questions for nonprofit organizations is intended to be basic rather than comprehensive.
 It does not cover a lot.
 Always consult an attorney before starting the 501(c)(3)... more